arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

     - `overwrite` flag in `DocumentCreateOptions`
     - `hash` and `skipList` indexes

-The user data custom serializer implementation `ArangoJack` has been removed in favor of `com.arangodb.serde.jackson.JacksonSerde`.
+The user-data custom serializer implementation `ArangoJack` has been removed in favor of `com.arangodb.serde.jackson.JacksonSerde`.

 Support for interpreting raw strings as JSON has been removed (in favor of `com.arangodb.util.RawJson`).